LumiSpy/lumispy/doc/source/user_guide/signal_tools.rst

 Peak identification
 -------------------

-HyperSpy provides functions to finde the positions of maxima or minima in a
+HyperSpy provides functions to find the positions of maxima or minima in a
 dataset:

+- :external+hyperspy:meth:`indexmax() <hyperspy.signal.BaseSignal.indexmax>` -
-- ``indexmax()`` - return the index of the maximum value along a given axis.
+  return the index of the maximum value along a given axis.
+- :external+hyperspy:meth:`indexmin() <hyperspy.signal.BaseSignal.indexmin>` -
-- ``indexmin()`` - return the index of the minimum value along a given axis.
+  return the index of the minimum value along a given axis.
+- :external+hyperspy:meth:`valuemax() <hyperspy.signal.BaseSignal.valuemax>` -
-- ``valuemax()`` - return the position of the maximum value along a given axis in calibrated units.
+  return the position/coordinates of the maximum value along a given axis in calibrated units.
+- :external+hyperspy:meth:`valuemin() <hyperspy.signal.BaseSignal.valuemin>` -
-- ``valuemin()`` - return the position of the minimum value along a given axis in calibrated units.
+  return the position/coordinates of the minimum value along a given axis in calibrated units.

-These functions take the `axis` keyword to define along which axis to perform the operation.
+These functions take the ``axis`` keyword to define along which axis to perform the operation and return a new signal containing the result.

-A much more powerful method to identify peaks is using the peak finding routine based on the downward zero-crossings of the first derivative of a signal:
+A much more powerful method to identify peaks is using the **peak finding routine** based on the downward zero-crossings of the first derivative of a signal:
-:external+hyperspy:meth:`find_peaks1D_ohaver <hyperspy._signals.signal1d.Signal1D.find_peaks1D_ohaver>`.
+:external+hyperspy:meth:`find_peaks1D_ohaver() <hyperspy._signals.signal1d.Signal1D.find_peaks1D_ohaver>`.
+This function can find multiple peaks in a dataset and has a number of parameters for fine-tuning the sensitivity, etc.

 All of these functions can be performed for a subset of the dataset: